Jes Staley: Resignation after FCA investigation over Epstein

 In February 2020, the FCA announced an investigation into whether Staley was "fit and proper" to lead Barclays due to concerns about his previous disclosures of his relationship with Epstein, who had in August 2019 died in custody while awaiting trial on charges for paedophilia.
 Staley told Bloomberg TV that "The investigation is actually focused on transparency and whether I was transparent and open with the bank and with the board with respect to my relationship with Jeffrey Epstein."
 Staley told colleagues that he expected to leave Barclays by the end of 2021.

-On 1 November 2021 Staley resigned following the results of the company's investigation of his associations with Epstein.
+On 1 November 2021, Staley resigned following the results of the company's investigation of his associations with Epstein.
 A short time after his departure it was reported that Staley and Epstein exchanged 1,200 emails over the course of four years.
-In this correspondence, Staley used a mystery phrase "Snow White", the meaning of which has not been established.
+In February 2026, unsealed court documents and internal emails clarified the context of a 2010 exchange in which Staley and Epstein used the phrase "Snow White."
+The records revealed that shortly before the exchange, Epstein had directed an assistant to purchase a "Snow White" costume.
+In the subsequent emails, Staley referred to the character while discussing his visits to Epstein's properties, an association that regulators later argued demonstrated a level of intimacy and awareness of Epstein's lifestyle that Staley had downplayed.In March 2025, during an appeal against the FCA ban, Staley admitted to a consensual sexual encounter with a member of Epstein's staff at an apartment in New York in 2010.
+Staley stated that his disclosure of the encounter, which he described as 'publicly humiliating', was intended to demonstrate his transparency with regulators.

+On June 26, 2025, the Upper Tribunal upheld the FCA's decision, finding that Staley had "recklessly" misled the watchdog regarding the nature of his relationship with Epstein.
+This resulted in a permanent ban from senior management roles in the UK financial sector and a final fine of £1.1 million issued in July 2025.

 On February 23, 2022, Barclays froze £22 million worth of bonuses for Staley pending investigation into his links to Epstein by the FCA and the PRA.

-Retired life of Epstein's banker
+Relationship with Jeffrey Epstein

-In an April 2022 article about JPMorgan's ties to Epstein, the Wall Street Journal reported that Staley traveled to Little St. James, Epstein's private island in the Caribbean, in 2009.
+In an April 2022 article about JPMorgan's ties to Epstein, The Wall Street Journal reported that Staley traveled to Little St. James, Epstein's private island in the Caribbean, in 2009.

 In January 2023, it was reported that Staley was named in a lawsuit by a victim of Epstein against JP Morgan which alleged that JP Morgan had enabled Epstein's behavior.
 The suit alleged Staley knew Epstein was trafficking women and that he personally witnessed Epstein abusing an underage girl.

 In May 2023, in legal papers, Staley claimed that JP Morgan's chief executive Jamie Dimon and he had discussed business with Epstein, despite the fact that Dimon denied under oath ever having involvement with Epstein as a client.